jdonald/mini-luau-jit/README.md

 The only Luau extension supported is the `type` keyword, and it just parses it but doesn't do actual type checking.

+As we're focused on building a JIT, implement the ability to run a .lua/.luau file, but no need to support a REPL interpreter mode.

 ## Implementation

 Use standard parsing tools flex and bison, Makefiles.